Quantum key distribution

 requires

-no large bandwith supply for very random numbers in order not to
+no large bandwidth supply for very random numbers in order not to

 undermine the in-principle security promised by QKD, but only a very